GlareDB/glaredb.github.io/_glaredb/node.md

 ---
 layout: default
-title: GlareDB Node library
+title: GlareDB Node.js library
 nav_order: 3
 ---

-# GlareDB Node library
+# GlareDB Node.js library

 GlareDB can be used in [Node.js].

+For more information, refer to our in-depth [blog post Working with Node.js].

 ## Install